felix-seifert/social-weather-streamer/tweet-consume-publisher/README.md

 [Filtered Stream](https://developer.twitter.com/en/docs/twitter-api/tweets/filtered-stream)
 API.
-It pulls Tweets which were just published and match the rules in the class [TwitterListener](src/main/java/com/felixseifert/socialweatherstreamer/tweetconsumepublisher/TwitterListener.java) and publishes the Tweets with a geolocation to the local Kafka topic _tweets_.
+It pulls Tweets which were just published and match the rules in the class [TwitterListener](src/main/java/com/felixseifert/socialweatherstreamer/tweetconsumepublisher/TwitterListener.java) The service then publishes the Tweets with a geolocation to the local Kafka topic _tweets_.
 Basically, it populates the topic _tweets_ with live Tweets which are about a few cities.

 ## Prerequisites